-Today we are back with 6 ways to free up space on Android device.
-Insufficient memory is one of the most common problems we face every day.
-In order to free up space, we need to rectify the cause of this problem.
-We have a habit of hoarding photos and we keep apps we don’t use.
-Such bad habits lead to us getting annoyed by “Insufficient storage available” alerts when we try to download a new app or some data.
+Today we are back with 8 ways to free up space on an Android device.
+Running out of storage space is one of the most common problems we face now and then.
+It can slow down your device or stop you from downloading new apps.
+To free up space, we need to rectify the cause of this problem.
+Most of us have this habit of hoarding photos and keeping apps we don’t use.
+And because of such habits, we end up getting the“Insufficient storage available” alerts when we try to download a new app or some data.
 If you are facing such problems and want to get rid of those, keep reading.

-1. Use cleaning apps
+1. Clean up apps

-2. Move data
+3. Move data

-4. Remove thumbnail images
+5. Remove thumbnail images

 Having widgets and apps on the home screen can be quite convenient if you use them very often.
 But you have to compromise on convenience if you want to free up space on your device.

 The widgets and apps on the home screen can take up some amount of space.
 So it’s good to just keep them in the drawer and have a clean home screen.

 One of the things most users overlook is the browser.
 A browser can hold a good amount of storage without your knowledge.
 When you visit a site, the browser holds on to some data to make your next visit faster and easier.
 But it is best to clear off that data every now and then to free up space.
 If you are using the Chrome browser, go to the setting in the top left corner.
 From there find the Site settings>Storage.
 Click on the Clear Site Storage to delete data and cookies stored.